 June 2019 - iTomography presented three joint papers at Fully3D - 15th International Meeting on Fully Three-Dimensional Image Reconstruction in Radiology and Nuclear Medicine (June '19) in Philadelphia, PA, USA.
 Two of the papers demonstrate results of iTomography's development for Rapiscan Systems (the leading security scanner manufacturer) and one for Varian Medical Systems (the leading radiotherapy equipment manufacturer).

 October 2018 - iTomography successfully completed a commercial trial of our iTomoKFBP CT image reconstruction workflow based on the Katsevich exact helical reconstruction algorithm for a Supermajor oil company.
-The trial included performing image reconstructions of rock cores.
-The parties are planning an expanded collaboration in 2019.
+The trial included performing image reconstructions of cores.

-July 2018 - Prof. Alexander Katsevich, iTomography CTO, presented at the 2018 Unconventional Resources Technology Conference a joint iTomography - Aramco Services Company paper on the topic of: "High-Quality 3-D MicroCT Imaging of Source Rocks – Novel Methodology to Measure and Correct for X-Ray Scatter".
-(Click here for a copy of the URTeC 2902457 paper).
+July 2018 - Prof. Alexander Katsevich, iTomography CTO, presented at the 2018 Unconventional Resources Technology Conference a paper: "High-Quality 3-D MicroCT Imaging of Source Rocks – Novel Methodology to Measure and Correct for X-Ray Scatter".

 May 2018 - Prof. Alexander Katsevich, iTomography CTO, presented at the Ninth International Conference "Inverse Problems: Modeling and Simulation" on the topic of "A local approach to resolution analysis of image reconstruction in tomography".